If Katie Holmes And Jamie Foxx Are Really Dating, Why All The Secrecy?

 Why All the Secrecy?

-According to multiple interviews, the pair are being discreet to spare the feelings of Katie Holmes’ ex-husband, Tom Cruise.
+According to multiple interviews, the pair is being discreet to spare the feelings of Katie Holmes’ ex-husband, Tom Cruise.
 He was said to be completely blindsided by Katie filing for divorce and seeking custody of their daughter, Suri.

 However, according to a report on Radar Online, a source claims that there is a clause in the Holmes-Cruise divorce papers that could explain why Jamie and Katie are getting more comfortable being linked together in the media.